Contact Us

 Pros

-DSPM: Users say that Prisma Cloud (DSPM)’s capability to illustrate the posture of cloud accounts across cloud platforms is quite valuable for daily operations.
+DSPM: Users report that Prisma Cloud (DSPM)’s ability to visualize the posture of cloud accounts across platforms is highly valuable for day-to-day operations.

 Creating rules: Some users mention that setting up rules is easy.